School of Medicine

 Assistant Professor of Surgery (General Surgery) at the Stanford University Medical Center

-Bio Dr. Knowlton is a trauma and critical care surgeon and public health researcher whose focus is on improving access to and quality of care for trauma patients.
+Bio Dr. Knowlton is a trauma and critical care surgeon and public health researcher whose focus is on improving access to and quality of care for trauma and surgical patients.
 She obtained her medical degree at McGill University and completed her general surgery residency at the University of British Columbia in Vancouver, Canada.
 Her desire to understand varied healthcare systems and develop solutions for vulnerable surgical populations led her to obtain an M.P.H. at the Harvard T.H.
 Chan School of Public Health and complete a research fellowship at the Harvard Humanitarian Initiative.
 Most recently, she trained as a Surgical Critical Care fellow at Stanford University Medical Center and joined the faculty as an Assistant Professor of Surgery in early 2018.
 Dr. Knowlton's research focuses on addressing barriers in access to care and reducing disparities among vulnerable surgical populations, including underinsured trauma patients.
 She is also investigating the financial burden that injury imposes upon both patients and hospitals, with the goal of finding economically sustainable strategies for ensuring best outcomes among trauma patients.
 These include the study of emergency Medicaid programs at the state and national level.
 She was recently awarded the 17th C. James Carrico Faculty Research Fellowship by the American College of Surgeons to better understand the link between socioeconomic status, insurance coverage and quality of patient outcomes for trauma patients receiving care within U.S hospitals.
 Dr. Knowlton is board certified by the American Board of Surgery and the Royal College of Physicians and Surgeons of Canada.
 In addition to her research work surrounding surgical disparities, she is a member of the American Association for the Surgery of Trauma Diversity and Inclusion Committee, as well as the Stanford Surgery Diversity and Inclusion Cabinet.
 Most recently, she was elected as the inaugural Chair of the Associate Member Council of the American Association for the Surgery of Trauma.